 Southeast Asian organizations need to use talent mapping, data analytics, SEO tools, and AI capabilities to win the talent war.
 Also, governments and organizations should invest in enhancing the skills of the workforce through better education and labor policies to deal with globalization and tech advancement.

-For more specific insights on how to tackle talent scarcity, register for the webinar “Talent Shortage in Southeast Asia: Understanding Challenges” on December 27, 2017.
+For more specific insights on how to tackle talent scarcity, listen to our on-demand webinar “Talent Shortage in Southeast Asia: Understanding Challenges”